-From the available information, it is concluded that the use of phospholipase A_1 from the source A. oryzae, containing the gene for phospholipase A_1 isolated from F. venenatum as a processing aid in food would not raise any public health and safety concerns.
+From the available information, it is concluded that the use of phospholipase $A_1$ from the source A. oryzae, containing the gene for phospholipase $A_1$ isolated from F. venenatum as a processing aid in food would not raise any public health and safety concerns.

-The only regulatory options considered were to approve or not approve the use of phospholipase A_1 as a processing aid.
+The only regulatory options considered were to approve or not approve the use of phospholipase $A_1$ as a processing aid.
 Approval of the Application provides advantages to manufacturers of cheese, by improving cheese yields.
 There should be no added costs to government regulators or consumers.

-Public comment on the Initial Assessment Report was sought from 3 August to 14 September 2005.
-Seven submissions were received; four supporting the Application, one waiting to see the Draft Assessment, one raising issues which have been addressed in this report and one opposing it.
+Public comment on the Initial Assessment Report was sought from 3 August 2005 to 14 September 2005.
+Seven submissions were received; four supporting the Application, one reserved their opinion until the Draft Assessment, one raising issues which have been addressed in this report and one opposing it.
+Public comment on the Draft Assessment Report was sought from 7 December 2005 to 1 February 2006.
+Nine submissions were received, with seven supporting the Application and two opposing it.
+One issue was raised that has been addressed in this report.

-The Draft Assessment Report concludes that approval of phospholipase A_1 from the source A. oryzae, containing the gene for phospholipase A_1 isolated from F. venenatum as a processing aid is technologically justified and does not raise any public health and safety concerns.
+The Final Assessment Report concludes that approval of phospholipase $A_1$ from the source A. oryzae, containing the gene for phospholipase $A_1$ isolated from F. venenatum as a processing aid is technologically justified and does not raise any public health and safety concerns.